portotype/decodeportugal.com/README.md

     - To know: As a way of introduction, Portugal has a banking union for payments and transactions called SIBS, who operate a brand called Multibanco (also just MB), which provides a big ATM network and local payment methods.
 They provide unique integrations across the whole banking system, including with the State, and so the market organized around SIBS.
 SIBS is owned by the local Banks themselves.

 Bank accounts
-- You need a local bank account to operate property (see Payments).
+- So, you need a local bank account to operate property (see Payments).
 - I have tried several local banks for Companies, and I dislike the experience of all of them.
 The online interfaces work but are slow and confusing and it's cumbersome to manage an account with many employees and many stakeholders with a need to access it (general managers, HR, accounting).
 - I expect that an online first bank for companies will emerge in the coming decade.
-- Opening a bank account for your business is also hard, with lots of paperwork and in-presence signing for quite some operations.
-    - ⚠️ process.
 - Example: For all my companies I currently use the bank BPI with it's offering for companies called BPI Empresas, which you access on http://bpinetempresas.pt.

+### more

+- ⚠️ With that, you do, in order, 1) RCBE, 2) you get RCBE code, 3) with RCBE + Certidao Permanente => open bank account.
+Who can do it.
+4) Abrir activitidade in Social Social and Tax Office.
+5) Buy a livro de atas.
+Buy a 6) ⚠️ if managers wont get a contract and a salary (example they are foreigners) this has to be declared in social security through a General Management decision (Livro Atas).

+        - "Parassocial".
+This is a Shareholders Agreement (SHA): A private agreement regulating the internal management of the company in detail, including for example the salary of founders, board meetings and procedures, conditions for future investment rounds and decisions and more.